jisc-services/Metadata-Standards-Mapping/README.md

 ### Prerequisites

-For convenience the tool uses a self-contained development environment to generate the visualisation.
+For convenience a self-contained development environment can be used to generate the visualisation.

 Install the following: